FabienTregan/TheOldManGlitch/readme.md

   Scroll down the whole list

 > We can't find it.
 This it because in memory, it is not a variable length list where things can be added, it is a fixed size memory area.
-We calculate the address of the byte coresponding to a given Pokémon Type number, and toggle a bit to indicate that we encountered it.
+We calculate the address of the byte corresponding to a given Pokémon Type number, and toggle a bit to indicate that we encountered it.
 And when we do this calculation with an invalid number (`00` or `86`) we reach some random place in memory which is outside of the Pokédex area.
 >
 > In fact it is not random, it is fixed.
 And where is it?
 It is just after the Pokédex area in memory, it is...